VirtuaPL/frontend-test/readme.md

 ### Task 3 - Requests Mock

-By fallowing task you would like to create an API mocks to simulate saving and checking database records.
+By following task you should like to create an API mocks to simulate saving and checking database records.

-We encorage to use **json-server** package but you can install and setup whatever you want.
+We encourage to use **json-server** package but you can install and setup whatever you want.
 Find out documentation here https://github.com/typicode/json-server

 To run Database use: